-he Computer Science Department offers a variety of courses to meet the needs of all students in order to successfully use technology tools at ORHS and beyond.
+The Computer Science Department offers a variety of courses to meet the needs of all students in order to successfully use technology tools at ORHS and beyond.
 Students should be proficient with cloud-based computing using word processing, spreadsheet and presentation software such as Office 365.
-If students are not proficient in ALL of these areas, they should consider Introduction to Computer Science in their freshmen/sophomore years.
-All students who feel they have mastered ALL of these skills should consider taking other intermediate courses such as programming or graphic design related courses such as Adobe Photoshop/Illustrator.
+If students are not proficient in ALL these areas, they should consider Introduction to Computer Science.
+All students who feel they have mastered ALL these skills should consider taking other intermediate courses such as programming or graphic design related courses such as Adobe Photoshop/Illustrator.

 Students are required to complete the following: Computer Science - .5 credit

-699 Introduction to Computer .5 Credit Science Grades 9-10
+699 Introduction to Computer Science